 Ordering show services correctly and on time can be a tedious and stressful process pouring over exhibitor manuals, show forms, rules and seemingly lots of small print.

 Trade show organizers and general contractors will publish the Exhibitor Manual containing important dates and forms with lots of details on the who, what, where and when.
 You’re required to know this info to avoid delays and additional costs.
 In addition, you maybe required to order some services from the facility as many venues have their own in-house electricians and riggers.

 Show forms with industry terms can be confusing.
-For example, you may need a tension fabric sign hung but you don’t know what to enter for how long it will take.
+For example, you may need a tension fabric hanging sign hung but you don’t know what to enter or how long it will take.
 Fortunately all shows provide easy access to exhibitor services departments where you can get all the help you need.

 We find the “Quick Facts” and “Important Deadlines” published as part of the exhibitor manual by either the show organizer or general contractor to be the best place to start.
 From there, the services you order will depend on the elements of your booth.
-Electrical, Electrical Labor, Rigging are the common ones.
+Electrical, electrical labor, rigging are the common ones.
 Providing a great drawing with accurate dimensions is critical to you getting everything placed exactly where you need it.

 Ordering trade show services is best done systematically referencing the shows checklist of deadlines.
 This allows you to make certain all forms are completed, submitted and verified.
 It also helps to catch the small print items like target move-in/move-out dates; clean floor policy, or all-clear date/time after the show.